kdave/btrfs-progs/Documentation/ch-mount-options.rst

                 previous use of the *inode_cache* option can be removed by :ref:`btrfs rescue clear-ino-cache<man-rescue-clear-ino-cache>`.

+check_int, check_int_data, check_int_print_mask=<value>
+        (removed in: 6.7, since: 3.0, default: off)

+        These debugging options control the behavior of the integrity checking module (the BTRFS_FS_CHECK_INTEGRITY config option required).
+The main goal is to verify that all blocks from a given transaction period are properly linked.

+        *check_int* enables the integrity checker module, which examines all block write requests to ensure on-disk consistency, at a large memory and CPU cost.

+        *check_int_data* includes extent data in the integrity checks, and implies the *check_int* option.

+        *check_int_print_mask* takes a bit mask of BTRFSIC_PRINT_MASK_* values as defined in *fs/btrfs/check-integrity.c*, to control the integrity checker module behavior.

+        See comments at the top of *fs/btrfs/check-integrity.c* for more information.

 NOTES ON GENERIC MOUNT OPTIONS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some of the general mount options from :manref:`mount(8)` that affect BTRFS and are worth mentioning.

+.. duplabel:: mount-options-generic

+context
+        The context refers to the SELinux contexts and policy definitions passed as mount options.
+This works properly since version v6.8 (because the mount option parser of BTRFS was ported to new API that also understood the options).

 noatime
         under read intensive work-loads, specifying *noatime* significantly improves